When’s the last time you nearly turned back?

 Each time, she passes a sign at the park entrance that quotes Jorge Luis Borges: “From my weakness, I got a strength that never left me.”
 Isn’t that the way?
 From buckling knees, a quavering voice, the pit of the stomach that suddenly seems endless, something arises that makes no sense.
 Maybe it is the mountain, whatever your mountain is, that draws it out.
 Silent, in the dark, it asks a question we think we cannot answer, and knocks the air right out of us.
 But from that free-fall void just before we give way—that place where we gasp for air as thin and rare as it is on a country’s tallest peak—something emerges, in spite of us.
 An answer that we’ll one day understand.

-Text by Katherine Stanley Obando, inspired by the story of Katia Pereira of Chirripó B&K Tours as told by “7 Días” on Costa Rica’s Channel 7 in 2021.
+Text by Katherine Stanley Obando, inspired by the story of Katia Pereira of Chirripó B&K Tours featured on “7 Días” on Costa Rica’s Channel 7 in 2021.
 Read more about Chirripó National Park in this Friday’s longform piece by Mónica Quesada Cordero.
 Our weekly Media Naranja column tells short love stories with a Costa Rican twist.
 During our August edition, they will focus on love of many kinds—romance, friendship, neighbors’ bonds—that are related to Costa Rica’s national parks and other protected areas